DataDog/datadog-ci/README.md

 docker pull datadog/ci
 ```

-Here's an example of how to run a command using the container and passing in the API and APP keys:
+This example demonstrates how to run a command using the container and passing in the API and APP keys:

 ```
 export DD_API_KEY=$(cat /secret/dd_api_key)